Festive Thali – Saddula Bathukamma

 Bathukamma is a festival celebrated by women in Indian state of Telangana.
 It is celebrated for nine days, starting on Bhadrapada amavasya and concludes on Durga ashtami in Ashwayuja masam (month), which usually falls in September – October.
 The last day of the festival is saddula bathukamma or pedha bathukamma.
 This festival is celebrate by girls and women with great enthusiasm, specially in villages and towns.
 While most of India celebrates navratri, in Telangana it is bathukamma.
 Depending on the region, different prasadams (offerings) are prepared for the deity on saddula bathukamma.

 In Karimnagar region we prepare five varieties of powders.
 Sesame seeds with sugar/jaggery, rice flour powder and moong dal powder.
 I can’t recall the other two powders but I think one of them is with urad dal.
 In Warangal area however, five varieties of rice dishes are prepared.
-For today’s festive thali I followed Warangal norm and prepared pulihora, nuvvulam, kobbari annam, daddojanam and paramannam.
-Even in Karimnagar we pulihora and daddojanam on saddula bathukamma but the main prasadam that is distributed among women is however, the five varieties of powders prepared with lentils and seeds using sugar.
+For today’s festive thali I followed Warangal norm and prepared pulihora, nuvvula annam, kobbari annam, daddojanam and paramannam.
+Even in Karimnagar region, we do prepare pulihora and daddojanam on saddula bathukamma but the main prasadam that is distributed among women is however, the five varieties of powders prepared with lentils and seeds using sugar.

 Though I made these rice dishes as part of thali theme, I did not arrange them in thali.
 I only have one big thali and used it for my day 1 and day 2 posts.
 The other platters I have were not big enough to place all five bowls.